zbcszr/MahjongAI/README.md

 ## Modes
 Self-defined numbers of users
 User can choose to play against 3 difficulty levels of AI:
-- The easy bot is very predictable and risk averse.
+- The easy level is very predictable and risk averse.
-- The medium bot uses
+- The medium level uses
-- The hard bot
+- The hard level

 ## Background